lucasvtiradentes/gcal-sync/.github/README.md

 ## License

-this solution is distributed under the terms of the MIT License Version 2.0.
+This project is distributed under the terms of the MIT License Version 2.0.
 A complete version of the license is available in the [LICENSE](LICENSE) file in this repository.
 Any contribution made to this project will be licensed under the MIT License Version 2.0.

 <a href="#"><img src="./images/divider.png" /></a>